Challllaser/Safe-Exam-Browser-BYPASS/README.md

 # Safe Exam Browser, Version 3.x

-Refactored version of Safe Exam Browser for Windows with Chromium as integrated browser engine.
+An updated version of Safe Exam Browser for Windows with an integrated Chromium-based browser.
+This allows you to easily enable screen sharing in the discord app.

 ## Requirements